-ESE 494 Honors Seminar On Research (1)
+ESE 494: Honors Seminar on Research (1)

-An introduction to the worldwide research enterprise with special emphasis on research in the United States.
+An introduction to the world wide research enterprise with special emphasis on research in the United States.
 Topics include research funding, publications, patents, career options, theory versus experiment, entrepreneurship and presentation skills.
 Fall

-Prerequisite(s): Acceptance into ECE Honors program or permission of the instructor and the department.
+Prerequisite: Acceptance into the ECE or ESE Honors programs or permission of instructor.

-ESE 495 Honor Research Project (3)
+ESE 495: Honors Research Project (3)